danieldiamond/gitlab-analytics/.gitlab/issue_templates/onboarding.md

 rm ~/onboarding_script.sh
 ```
    * This may take a while, and it might ask you for your password (multiple times) before it's done.
+   * Make sure that you have [created your SSH keys](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html) prior to running this.
+      * You can check this by typing `ssh -T git@gitlab.com` into your terminal which should return "Welcome to GitLab, " + your_username
    * This will download iTerm2 and set up atom as your text editor.
-   * You will be able to `goto analytics` from anywhere to go to the analytics repo locally.
+   * You will be able to `goto analytics` from anywhere to go to the analytics repo locally (you will have to open a new terminal session for `goto` to start working.)
    * You will be able to `gl_open` from anywhere within analytics to open the repo in the UI.
 - [ ] Get setup with Python locally.
 We suggest using the [Anaconda distribution](https://www.anaconda.com/download/#macos) as it will come pre-packaged with most everything we use.